-During business hours, incoming telephone messages received in the Chemistry Office will be transmitted by e-mail if possible or will be placed in your mailbox.
+During business hours, incoming telephone messages received in the Chemistry Office will be transmitted by e-mail.
 Be assured that in case of real emergency, a message will be transmitted directly to you, if at all possible.

 Emergency Phones: There are emergency phones in the east-west corridors on each floor of Bagley Hall and in the main corridors in CHB.
 Lift the phone and you are automatically connected with the Security Division.